 A student’s work schedule and hours may vary according to the amount of the Work-Study award.
 Students are paid hourly, and rates of pay may vary.

-The College receives funding for these loans directly from the United States Department of Education, and repayment is made to a loan servicer assigned by the US Department of Education once the loan has been disbursed.
+The College receives funding for these loans directly from the United States Department of Education, and repayment is made to a loan servicer assigned by the U.S. Department of Education once the loan has been disbursed.
 There is no separate application.
-Before receiving any loan funds, first-time borrowers must complete an Entrance interview as well as sign a Master Promissory Note electronically at www.studentloans.gov.
+Before receiving any loan funds, first-time borrowers must complete entrance counseling and a Loan Agreement (MPN) electronically at www.studentloans.gov.

 Federal Direct PLUS Loans: A Federal Direct PLUS Loan is available to parents of dependent students and is not based upon financial need.
 The amount of a Federal Direct PLUS Loan may not exceed the cost of education minus any other financial aid.
 The parents’ credit history will be reviewed to establish eligibility.
 A fixed interest rate will be charged.
 Ordinarily, repayment begins 60 days after the final loan disbursement; however, a deferment may be available while the student is enrolled in school.
 Students need to complete a FAFSA even if they are only applying for a PLUS loan.